 And you bet I was paying extra attention because unlike reading a book, where all you have to do is sit there and soak up all the words passively, I was required to respond with my own writing, in which my character had to react to all the things theirs had said and done.
 I had to do my best to glean every single piece of information I could from their posts.

 But the more I did it, the better I got.
-Soon I found that I didn’t need my notebook anymore.
+Soon I found I didn’t need my notebook anymore.
 Roleplaying demands a certain level of commitment – you have to reply every few days.
-I didn’t know it at the time, but I was getting regular practice in reading and writing at the same time.
+I wasn’t aware of this at the time, but I was getting regular practice in reading and writing at the same time.
 I kept learning new words, new ways of wording my sentences, and I kept reusing the same expressions over and over until they became natural to me.

 The key was imitation.
-I paid attention to how the native speakers wrote, and did everything I could to imitate them, until it became second nature.
-Text roleplaying made this easy because it allowed me to use what I encountered almost immediately.
+I paid attention to how the native speakers wrote, and did everything I could to emulate them, until it became second nature.
+Text roleplaying made this easy because it allowed me to utilise what I’d learned almost immediately.
 It eliminated the gap between when I acquired a new word and when I actually put the word to use.
 That gap is where we lose most of our retention.
-I was unknowingly using spaced repetition to reinforce my memory of the things I’d learned.
+Basically, I was unknowingly using spaced repetition to reinforce my memory of the things I’d learned.

-And before I knew it I started using those words when I’m speaking, as well.
-I can’t pinpoint the exact moment I became fluent (no one can), but I did.
-Just like that.
+I can’t pinpoint the exact moment I became fluent (no one can), but I did, over time, just like that.
 I still remember that fateful day when I joined the roleplay forum on Neopet’s discussion board out of curiosity.
-I honestly don’t know where I’ll be today if I hadn’t.
+I honestly don’t know where I’d be today if I hadn’t.
 Without that experience, I don’t think I would be half as comfortable with English as I am today.